Technical architecture

 Ready to discuss architecture?

-We'll walk through how this fits your specific stack and answer technical questions in detail.
+We'll walk through how this fits your stack, your deployment plans, and your security review process, and answer technical questions in detail.